GoThereGit/EvaHan/README.md

 # Two Modalities

 Each participant can submit results for both modes.

-In the closed mode, each team has limited resources.
-Each team can only use training data and a pre-trained model.
-This model is a word embedding pre-trained on a large Traditional Chinese corpus.
-No other resources are allowed in the closed mode.
+In the closed mode, each team may only use the official training data, two baseline models(Qwen2.5-VL-7B-Instruct or Xunzi_Qwen2_VL_7B_Instruct), or other traditional machine learning models.
+However, they may not utilize other corpora as pre-training data or employ large models (considering that large models are often trained on massive datasets and are unsuitable for closed-domain models).

 In the open mode, there are no restrictions on resources, data, or models.
 Annotated external data, such as processed images or text, may be used.
 However, each team must disclose all resources, data, and models used in each system in the final report.